 Travellers often combine complementary transport services to form trip chains: e.g. using a taxi as the egress mode after a train trip.
 Parts of the trip chain are supplied either by individual firms or by vertically integrated firms.
-Vertical integration refers to the combination of individual services by a single supplier, jointly forming a trip chain from the origin to the destination.
 Travellers like such combined services as it makes their lives easier.
 In recent years, integration of various public and private transport services from different firms into a single service has gained increasing attention in the concept of mobility as a service (MaaS).
-Such integration can now be done in a user-friendly way via an app or website.1 It is expected that this will bring significant social, economic and environmental benefits, including greater accessibility, enhanced inclusion and less pollution (Jittrapirom et al., 2017).
-For the users, MaaS offers added value as they can simply use a single service, with a single payment channel, instead of multiple payment operations.2
+Such integration can now be done in a user-friendly way via an app or website.
+It is expected that this will bring significant social, economic and environmental benefits, including greater accessibility, enhanced inclusion and less pollution (Jittrapirom et al., 2017).
+For the users, MaaS offers added value as they can simply use a single service, with a single payment channel, instead of multiple payment operations.